arichtman/nix/README.md

 - Find a DDNS provider that supports the generic update mechanism, not proprietary API (obsoletes IAM roles anywhere).
   Switch to Inadyne DDNS client for that?
 - Configure Proxmox IPv6 SLAAC. [docs](https://wiki.debian.org/NetworkConfiguration)
-- Set up valid TLS for secondary router.
+- Renew TLS for secondary router.
-  I have successfully uploaded a valid TLS leaf certificate but it doesn't seem to be serving it.
 - Add dNAT port forwarding for Proxmox managment GUI from 443 to 8006
-- Decide on MACsec for lab security and isolation
+- ~~Decide on MACsec for lab security and isolation~~ Hop-only so limited compared to IPSec and we have 2 subnets+, also requires key distribution.
 - ~~Enable mDNS responses from OPNsense box~~
 - ~~Enable IPv6 DNS server for Wireguard on MacOS.
   [StackExchange post](https://apple.stackexchange.com/questions/309430/ipv6-dns-resolution-on-macos-high-sierra)~~